Monitoring with the lsnrctl utility in Oracle 10g

 - listener address information, including host, port, and protocols serviced

-command output also includes summary information about each service the listener is handling.
+As mentioned above, the status command output also includes summary information about each service the listener is handling.

-Status information for statically registered services will display as UNKNOWN
+Status information for statically registered services will display as UNKNOWN.

-command outputs information about Oracle Net Services handled by the listener.
+The services command outputs information about Oracle Net Services handled by the listener.

 LSNRCTL> services